 The construction workforce traveling to and from BRF would contribute to the traffic on the local transportation network.
 TVA estimates that the workforce needed for decontamination would range in size from 50 to 150 personnel over a 12-month period.
-The deconstruction workforce would range from 50 to 100 personnel over an approximately 18- to 24-month period which could overlap the decontamination work phase.
-Therefore, assuming a peak workforce of 250 and one person per commuting vehicle, there would be a daily morning inbound traffic volume of up to 250 vehicles and a daily outbound traffic volume of up to 250 vehicles.
+The deconstruction workforce would range from 50 to 100 personnel over an approximately 18- to 24-month period, which could overlap the decontamination work phase.
+Therefore, assuming a peak workforce of 250 and one person per commuting vehicle, there would be a maximum daily morning inbound traffic volume of up to 250 vehicles and a maximum daily outbound traffic volume of up to 250 vehicles.
 Although workers would access BRF from SR 170, these motorists would eventually disperse throughout the transportation network and use interstate highways or major arterial roadways as much as possible.
 The traffic volume generated by the construction workforce would be relatively minor and would only occur for up to 24 months.
-Further, following plant retirement, the traffic volumes on SR 170 would decrease.
+Further, following plant retirement, the traffic volumes on SR 170 would decrease, which would partially offset the temporary increase in traffic due to the construction workforce.
 Therefore, the traffic volume generated by the construction workforce would be temporary and minor.